 The Westwood Font Editor is an editor specifically designed for editing indexed bitmap fonts.
 It is developed by Nyerguds.
 It can edit fonts from a very wide variety of games, though the majority of supported types are those from the games developed by Westwood Studios and Sierra/Dynamix.

 Due to the fact the entire editor is built on manipulating 8-bit images, there is no support planned for Westwood's later high-colour font formats.

 The program is written in C# on the .Net framework v3.5.
-Being a .Net program, it can probably run on Linux using Mono.
 All code in the editor that was specifically written for the editor is released under the WTF Public License, meaning it can be used without restriction.
 A few components taken from online resources, as well as an ini reader originally written by Nyerguds for another project, have similarly permissive licenses, mentioned in the tool's readme and/or the actual source code files.

 The tool was originally created to edit the font files in Command & Conquer, but was soon expanded to support all known indexed bitmap font types created by Westwood Studios.
 After a request from the translation community at OldGamesItalia, research was started on implementing the fonts of the Sierra/Dynamix games.
 As cooperation with OldGamesItalia continued, increasingly more fonts of old DOS games were added.